 Environmental hazard Improper handling of fuel is a danger to the environment.

 - Do not allow fuel to enter the groundwater, the soil, or the sewage system.

+- Switch off the engine.

-- Open the fuel tank filler cap. ( p.
-16) - Fill the fuel tank with fuel up to a maximum of level (A).
+- Fill the fuel tank with fuel up to a maximum of level A.

 Guideline